lsuhpchelp/singularity/recipes/coawst/README.md

 Projects/Inlet_test/Coupled/coupling_inlet_test.in
 ```

-Below is an example Slurm Job Script
+Below is an example Slurm Job Script.
+You can copy and save the contents below to a job script file, e.g., run_coawst_example.sh

 ```bash
 #!/bin/bash